laravel/docs/controllers.md

 <a name="customizing-missing-model-behavior"></a>
 #### Customizing Missing Model Behavior

 Typically, a 404 HTTP response will be generated if an implicitly bound resource model is not found.
 However, you may customize this behavior by calling the `missing` method when defining your resource route.
-The `missing` method accepts a closure that will be invoked if an implicitly bound model can not be found for any of the resource's routes:
+The `missing` method accepts a closure that will be invoked if an implicitly bound model cannot be found for any of the resource's routes:

     use App\Http\Controllers\PhotoController;
     use Illuminate\Http\Request;